Conditions that Respond Well to Chiropractic in Redmond

 J Manipulative Physiol Ther.
 2011 (Jun); 34 (5): 274–289

 Conclusion: Evidence suggests that chiropractic care, including spinal manipulation, improves migraine and cervicogenic headaches.
 The type, frequency, dosage, and duration of treatment(s) should be based on guideline recommendations, clinical experience, and findings.
-Evidence for the use of spinal manipulation as an isolated intervention for patients with tension-type headache remains equivocal.
+Evidence for the use of spinal manipulation as an isolated intervention for patients with tension-type headaches remains equivocal.

 More and more research is surfacing showing how chiropractic boosts the immune system.
 Other research shows people under regular chiropractic care get sick less often and stay sick for less time than those who don’t.